keygen-sh/keygen-api/README.md

 Keygen is a fair source software licensing and distribution API, and we have a free (as in beer) [self-hosted solution][self-hosting].
-Keygen Community Edition is exactly the same code base as our managed solution, Keygen Cloud, but with a less frequent release schedule (think of it as an LTS release).
+Keygen Community Edition (CE) is exactly the same code base as our managed solution, Keygen Cloud, but with a less frequent release schedule (think of it as an LTS release).

 Bug fixes and new features are released to Keygen Cloud several times per week.
-Features are battle-tested in Keygen Cloud which allows us to fix any bugs before the general self-hosted release.
-Every 6 months, we combine all the changes into a new self-hosted release.
+Features are battle-tested in Keygen Cloud, which allows us to fix any bugs before the general self-hosted release.
+Every 6 months or so, we combine all the changes into a new self-hosted release.

-Keygen CE does lack a few features from Keygen Cloud, which are available in Keygen EE.
+Keygen CE does lack a few features from Keygen Cloud, most of which are available in Keygen EE.

 Interested in self-hosting Keygen?
 Take a look at our [self-hosting docs][self-hosting].

 ## Self hosting with Keygen EE

-Keygen is also enterprise-grade, battle-tested in Keygen Cloud with some of the best brands in the world.
-The following features are available in Keygen Enterprise Edition:
+Keygen is also enterprise-grade, and battle-tested in Keygen Cloud with some of the best brands in the world.
+The following features are available in Keygen Enterprise Edition (EE):

 - **Request logs**: keep a historical record of API requests, along with who made the request, the request body, response body, status code, IP address,